alex-hladun/WinstonWarrior/README.md

 Deleted information may be kept in backups for up to 90 days.
 Backups are encrypted and are only accessed if needed for disaster recovery.

 We may delete your information at any time and for any reason, such as technical needs, legal concerns, abuse prevention, removal of idle accounts, data loss, or any other reason.

-Third-party links and content
-We displays links and content from third-party podcast feeds and sites, and downloads podcast files directly from each podcast’s third-party servers.
-These have their own independent privacy policies, and we have no responsibility or liability for their content or activities.

 California Online Privacy Protection Act Compliance
 We comply with the California Online Privacy Protection Act.
 We therefore will not distribute your personal information to outside parties without your consent.